jphafner/physicsReport/README.md

 This gave each student unique data, so each report would be different.
 The students were to write the methods section as how they would do it if they did.
 I thought this was important to help keep the assignment in the zone of proximal development.
-This will likely represent the first formal technical writing assignment for many of the students.
+This will likely represent the first formal expository writing assignment for many of the students.

 For second year students or advanced students,
     I would want real data from any of the labs they performed.